Drew Scott

-Andrew Alfred Scott (born April 28, 1978) is a Canadian reality television personality, best known as the co-host (along with his identical twin brother Jonathan), on the TV series Property Brothers.
+Andrew Alfred Scott (born April 28, 1978) is a Canadian reality television personality, best known as the co-host (along with his identical twin brother Jonathan) of the TV series Property Brothers.

 The home-renovation program, which is produced by Cineflix Media, features Drew as the realtor and Jonathan as the contractor.

 The success of the show has led to several spinoffs, including Buying and Selling, Brother vs. Brother, Property Brothers: at Home, and Property Brothers: Forever Homes.
 Scott (along with his two brothers) is also a co-founder of Scott Brothers Entertainment, which creates and produces TV shows, films, and digital content.
 Additionally, the twins have launched the home furnishings brand Scott Living and its subsidiary, Dream Homes.